jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >John Q. Worker

-Here are some style choice follow up prompts:
+Here are some style-choice follow-up prompts:
 * Write it as a formal business letter.
 * Write it as a joke.
 * Write it as if by Dr. Seuss.